-Here is a brief review of treaps and their basic properties; more properties will be established later, as ingredients for our analysis.
+6.1.
+TREAPS AND THE DATA STRUCTURE.
+Here is a brief review of treaps and their basic properties; more properties will be established later as ingredients for our analysis.
 A treap is a randomized search tree with optimal expected behavior.
-We associate with each node z in the treap a rank, denoted by rank(z), and a priority, denote by priority(z).
-7 The i-th node encountered when we traverse the tree in symmetric order (or inorder, obtained by recursively traversing the left child, then the node itself, and then the right child) has rank i.
+We associate with each node z in the treap a rank, denoted by rank(z), and a priority, denoted by priority(z).7 The ith node encountered when we traverse the tree in symmetric order (or in-order, obtained by recursively traversing the left child, then the node itself, and then the right child) has rank i.
 The node of rank i stores the ith smallest item (the item of rank i) among the items stored in the treap.
-The priorities are random numbers, drawn independently and uniformly at random from an appropriate continuous distribution, so that, with probability 1, the set of priorities defines a random permutation of the nodes.
+The priorities are random numbers drawn independently and uniformly at random from an appropriate continuous distribution, so that with probability 1, the set of priorities defines a random permutation of the nodes.
 The treap is a heap with respect to the priorities.
-That is, the priority of a node is larger than the priorities of its children.
-Note that, once we draw the priorities, the resulting treap is uniquely determined.
-The analysis of [27] shows that the expected depth of any node in a treap (over the draws of the priorities) is $O(\log n)$.
+In other words, the priority of a node is larger than the priorities of its children.
+Note that once we draw the priorities, the resulting treap is uniquely determined.
+The analysis of Seidel and Aragon [1996] shows that the expected depth of any node in a treap (over the draws of the priorities) is $O(\log n)$.